Alternative Dispute Resolution (ADR)

 If you are a party to a dispute and need information on mediation services please choose one of the following:

-If your dispute is not involved in a case that is currently pending before the Court, or does not fall under a Court Sponsored Mediation program (PDF) where a mediator is provided, you may contact a mediator on your own to help resolve your dispute.
+If your dispute is not involved in a case that is currently pending before the Court, or does not fall under a Court Sponsored Mediation program where a mediator is provided, you may contact a mediator on your own to help resolve your dispute.
 You can find information on mediators, including fees, by clicking on the name of a mediator or arbitrator on the court roster.
-If you require financial assistance, Utah Dispute Resolution (utahdisputeresolution.org) is a non-profit community mediation center that provides mediation services on a sliding fee scale.
+If you require financial assistance, there are two non-profit community mediation centers that provide mediation services on a sliding fee scale:

 Information for Mediators and Arbitrators